pomettini/Slides/slides/make-playdate-game/make-playdate-game.md

 print(add(10, 20))  -- Returns 30
 ```

-- In that syntax, a function definition has a name (add), a list of parameters (a and b), and a body, which is a list of statements
+- In that syntax, a function definition has a name *(add)*, a list of parameters *(a and b)*, and a body, which is a list of statements

 ---

 # Tables

-- The table type implements associative arrays
+- The table type are associative arrays
-- An associative array is an array that can be indexed not only with numbers, but also with strings or any other value of the language
+- Associative arrays are similar to **PHP** arrays or **Javascript** objects, they are key/value containers that can also be used as lists
 - Tables have no fixed size, you can add as many elements as you want to a table dynamically

 ```lua